eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/008-quick_start.md

 Go to the Menu Bar and select **File | New | PHP File**.

--Or- in PHP Explorer view, right-click the folder in which you want to create your file and select **New | PHP File**
+-Or- in Project Explorer view, right-click the folder in which you want to create your file and select **New | PHP File**

 -Or- click the New PHP File icon on the toolbar ![new_php_file.png](images/new_php_file.png "new_php_file.png").
 This creates a file outside of a project.